ashusao/ST-SampleNet/README.md

 # ST-SampleNet

-# Spatially Constrained Transformer with Dynamic Region Sampling for Efficient Spatio-Temporal Modeling
+# ST-SampleNet: A Spatially Constrained Transformer with Efficient Global Relation Modelling

 Necessary code for the paper: